BIG-RAT/userAssign/README.md

 Basic iOS app written in Swift.
 The app utilizes an app configuration and user input to assign the device to a user.<br/>

-The account used in the app config should have at last the following permissions:<br/>
+The account used in the app config should have at least the following permissions:<br/>
 **Jamf Pro Server Objects**<br/>
 Mobile Device Extension Attributes - Read<br/>
 Mobile Devices - Read and Update<br/>